cryspuwaterloo/chaperone/demo/README.md

   It usually happens when you manually start the acoustic sensing.
 Just try to restart it until it works.
 If it fails several times, please check if your device is supported and if the speaker and the microphone of your phone are available.

+- Failed to start acoustic sensing: please make sure that the phone is not under "Do Not Disturb" mode and try again.

 ## License